Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Setting up light

-Setting a cozy, welcoming and comfortable environment for cafe is a key.
-I plan to use potentiometer, LED light pins and that allow players to adjust the lighting of the cafe.
-Players will be given an image of lighting with some clues.
-Then it is their task to adjust lighting that matches the image.
+Setting a cozy, welcoming, and comfortable environment for cafe is a key.
+Players will be given an image of the lighting of the cafe with some clues.
+Then it is their task to find a way to adjust the lighting of the cafe and set up a light in a way that matches the image.
+Photoresistor and LED lights will be needed for this challenge.

 ![alt-text](Images/light.jpg) ![alt-text](Images/cafelight2.jpg)

+### Set a Cafe Music

+Another importnat aspect a cafe is its "music" choice.
+For this section, players can use potentiometer to choose the background music of the cafe.

 ### Getting Order

-I plan to add a pin and make a spinning wheel with a list of menues and servo motor will spin to choose what is the task.
+I plan to add a pin to the servo motor and make a spinning wheel with a list of request from the customers for the latte art.
+Servo motor will spin and whatever it stops on will be the task for the next challenge.

 ![alt-text](Images/spin.png) ![alt-text](Images/spinningwheel.jpg)

 ### Latte Art

-Latte art.
-Players will use buttons and keyboards on the key to draw a Latte Art.
-They
+Based on the sketch design (order) that was chosen by previous challenge, you need to draw a latte art.
+You will use keyboard and buttons for this challenge.

 ![alt-text](Images/latteart.jpg) ![alt-text](Images/latteart2.jpg)

-### Set a Cafe Music
+### Motor
+I want to incorporate motor for my final project but as of now I didn't learn how to use motor.
+After learning how to use motor on Thursday, if applicable, I may add one more challenge that incorporates motor.